Insights

 • Employment of staff and the commitment of others.

-• Hours spent in the practice.
+• Hours spent in the business.

-• Absence from the training because of leave or ailment.
+• Absence because of leave or ailment.

-• Prohibitive covenants on exiting the practice.
+• Prohibitive covenants on exiting the business.

-• Another owner joining the practice.
+• Another owner joining the business.

 • Capital expenditure arrangements.